wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 * `PUBLISHED.Publication` is the ID of the publication of the published event.
 * `Details` is a dictionary that allows the Broker to provide additional event details in a extensible way.
 This is described further below.
 * `PUBLISH.Arguments` is the application-level event payload that was provided with the original publication request.
-* `PUBLISH.ArgumentKw` is the application-level event payload that was provided with the original publication request.
+* `PUBLISH.ArgumentsKw` is the application-level event payload that was provided with the original publication request.

 *Example*